 Orton Gillingham Quick Facts

-Many dyslexia reading programs, particularly those in the United States, are based on something called the Orton Gillingham (OG) approach.
+Many reading programs designed for students with dyslexia, particularly those in the United States, are based on something called the Orton Gillingham approach.

 Samuel Orton was an American neuro-psychiatrist and pathologist who initially studied adults with brain damage but went on to study children with reading disabilities.
 He made the startling discovery that children being referred to him as retarded (because of their struggle with reading) had normal or even above average IQ scores.